Skip to content

 Eden Project

-Our Eden Project's "Giving Garden" Initiative
+Our Eden Project's

-Church members and friends of the church may participate by planting a Giving Garden at their home or borrowed space.
+Church members and friends of the church may participate by planting a Giving Garden at their home, or borrowed space.
 We commit to plant at least 30 FCCGE household gardens where a portion of produce will be directed to local food pantries and individuals in need.
 Questions?
 Contact Nancy Bell.

 Please sign up below to let us know you’d like to support the Eden project with a Growing Garden!